The Department for Energy and Mining continues to promote the safe and responsible use of electrical, gas and plumbing equipment in South Australia.

 Find more information and tips about barbeque safety on the SA.GOV.AU website

-Buying electrical and gas appliances online
+Buying electrical, gas and plumbing appliances online

 Follow these top five tips to ensure the safety and certification of the products you are considering buying online: